cluffa/PlutoApp/README.md

 # PlutoApp
-hacked together electron pluto.jl app that runs in the system tray.
+Hacked together electron pluto.jl app that runs in the system tray.
+Does not exit julia processes very well.
-not finished, tested on macOS and windows
+Not finished, only tested on macOS and windows.

 Compared to JuliaPluto/PlutoDesktop, it is much simpler and uses existing julia/juliaup.